TheLostHomeyAppRepositories/com.amazon.ring/README.md

 # Ring Doorbell and Camera support for Homey
 Connect your Ring Doorbell or Camera products with Homey.
-Two-Factor Security Authentication is required, you must enable this on your Ring account!

 ## Supported Devices
 * Ring Chime (Pro)